-High efficiencies and low emissions are only possible when burning air-dried, seasoned woods.
+High efficiencies and low emissions are possible when burning air-dried, seasoned woods as compared to softwoods or freshly cut hardwoods.
 Avoid burning "green" wood that has not been properly seasoned.
+Do not burn construction materials; they often contain chemicals and metals that can damage the catalytic combustor or pollute the air.
+Do not burn ocean driftwood; when it burns, the salt it absorbs will attack the cast iron.